Mormonism and violence: Mountain Meadows massacre

-The widely publicized Mountain Meadows massacre occurred on September 11, 1857, during a period of escalating tensions between Mormons and the United States which Mormons viewed from an apocalyptic lens.
-It was a mass killing of about 130 emigrants, mostly from Arkansas, who were passing through the Utah territory on their way to California.
+On September 11, 1857 LDS settlers with the Utah Territorial Militia (officially called the Nauvoo Legion) murdered at least 120 children, women, and men, in the end sparing only seventeen young children under the age of seven.
+The massacre in the southern Utah Territory at Mountain Meadows was considered the largest act of domestic terrorism in United States history prior to the 1995 Oklahoma City bombing.
+It was perpetrated during a period of escalating tensions between Mormons and the United States which Mormons viewed from an apocalyptic lens.
+The victims were mostly from Arkansas, and were passing through the Utah territory on their way to California.

 The massacre was influenced, in part, by unfounded rumors that some of the emigrants had previously persecuted Mormons.
 Leading the massacre were William H. Dame, regional church president and colonel of the Mormon militia, and his battalion leaders Isaac C. Haight (also a regional church president), John D. Lee, and John H. Higbee.
 The militia surrounded the emigrants and laid siege, and after forcing them to surrender, the militia systematically executed all of them except the youngest children, who were taken and adopted by nearby residents.
 The militia covered up the massacre by blaming it on largely uninvolved Native American tribes.
 Though Dame, Haight, and other leaders were indicted in the 1870s for their roles in the massacre, John D. Lee was the only participant who stood trial, where he was ultimately convicted and executed.